Updated July 14, 2017

 Check out my post on Frozen for all things Frozen.
 (That was redundant on purpose.)
 You can now see Kristoff, too!
-Anna, Elsa, Olaf and Kristoff are all located in the Animation Academy.
-More details in this post.
+Anna, Elsa, Olaf and Kristoff are all currently located in Stage 17.

 Definitely check out this post for all things Star Wars, including character meet-n-greets.

 Super Heroes can be found at California Adventure in Hollywood Land.